 Family and Social Life with a Child Who is Blind or Low Vision and Has Multiple Disabilities

-Families of children with visual impairments and additional disabilities have all the concerns other parents do, but they face a host of other challenges and issues as well.
-Like other parents, the parents of children with visual impairments have certain overriding concerns: How will my child succeed in school?
+Families of children with blindness or low vision and additional disabilities have all the concerns other parents do, but they face a host of other challenges and issues as well.
+Like other parents, the parents of children with blindness or low vision have specific overriding concerns: How will my child succeed in school?
 Make friends?
 Have a happy and successful life?
-If you are a parent of a child who is visually impaired and has additional disabilities, you in all likelihood have questions, and possibly a range of powerful emotions, in addition to those experienced daily by most families.
+If you are a parent of a child who is blind or low vision and has additional disabilities, you in all likelihood have questions, and possibly a range of powerful emotions, in addition to those experienced daily by most families.

 The often-complex needs of children with multiple disabilities can have a big impact on their families, and there is no one system of care in this country that automatically identifies what families need and immediately provides the services that fit the bill.
 For this reason, many families can experience a great variety of pressures.
 As important as it is to provide for your child who has multiple disabilities, you also need to take good care of yourself and the rest of your family too.

 Support from family, friends, doctors, religious counselors, and other families of children who are blind or low vision with additional disabilities is invaluable.
 Agencies serving people who are blind or low vision, organizations serving individuals with disabilities, physicians or pediatricians, early interventionists, and local librarians can help families in finding support groups related to their children’s disabilities.
 Because it can often seem as though the only person who really understands what you are experiencing is someone who has been there too, another parent, especially one who has a child older than yours and who has already been through what you are now living, may seem like a lifeline of sorts.
 Lifelines are important for all of us.